412

 Pensées de Lafleur 2012 (barrel sample) 89p

-Tasted twice - last time in September 2013.
+I tasted it twice, last in September 2013.
 Consistent notes.
-This wine was strong, potent, and quite tannic, with blackberries on the nose aromatic, long and meaty finish.
-Splendid effort.
+This wine was strong, potent, and quite tannic, with blackberries on the nose and an aromatic, long, and meaty finish.
+It was a splendid effort.

 Pensées de Lafleur 2011 (barrel sample) 91p